Tzesh/GuessNextWord/README.md

 ![simple game in TR](https://i.imgur.com/fc10LU7.png)

-You can type 'quit' to disconnect from UDPServer.
+You can type 'quit' to disconnect from server.